Jewellery with Meaning - Hannah Weston

 So what’s next on the agenda for you – what are your plans? where can we see your work?

-"So next on the agenda is sort of levelling up my business, I've got a professional photo shoot coming up which is the first time that my jewellery has been photographed by a professional which is really exciting and I'm in the process of redesigning my workshop to suit me as a maker running a jewellery business rather than suiting me as a hobby jeweller.
+"So next on the agenda is more levelling up of my business, I've got more professional photo shoots coming up which is really exciting and I'm in the process of redesigning my workshop to suit me as a maker running a jewellery business rather than suiting me as a hobby jeweller.
+You can also find my work in North Yorkshire at The French Press in Thirsk, Plumb in Malton and I'm working on some other exciting locations."

-and finally it's been so lovely chatting with you, do you have any specific other creatives that you really champion and suggest anyone wanting to start out should go check out?
+and finally it's been so lovely chatting with you, do you have any specific creatives that you really champion and suggest anyone wanting to start out should go check out?

 "I always find this question really hard, there's loads of creatives that I really admire.
 When I find out people are starting their own business or beginning a creative venture there's a couple of people that I point them in the direction of, who I think are really helpful people to learn from.